 At ARC, we treat each client as an individual.
 We give each person the dignity of a personalized assessment that strives to avoid assumptions with regards to their care.
 For the person looking to get clean or a loved one attempting to help a spouse, son, daughter, etc., acquire help, this is of the utmost importance.

-For example, Heroin withdrawal follows a predictable course.
+Heroin withdrawal, for example, follows a predictable course.
 It manifests with a predictable set of symptoms which last for a specific set of time.
 These symptoms occur regardless of one’s personality traits or psychological characteristics.
-As such, detoxing someone from Heroin requires certain steps that are as universal as the symptoms themselves; as such a person can successfully achieve detox with the assistance of assumptions that usually pertain to the physical aspects of the detox process.
-It should be noted, however, that even symptoms as predictable as Heroin, it is nonetheless necessary to take into account emotional and psychological considerations that are unique to the individual.
+As such, detoxing someone from heroin requires certain steps that are as universal as the symptoms themselves; as such, a person can successfully achieve detox with the assistance of assumptions that usually pertain to the physical aspects of the detox process.
+It should be noted, however, that even symptoms as predictable as heroin, it is nonetheless necessary to take into account emotional and psychological considerations that are unique to the individual.
 Without this consideration, comprehensive treatment is impossible.

-This holds true for Stimulants and Sedatives alike.
+This holds for stimulants and sedatives alike.
 Each substance, medication, or drug, manifests common features that will occur at stages.
 These stages occur regardless of the personality traits each person brings to the table.
-There are also scenarios that require scrutiny that honors them as individuals requiring a unique set of interventions.
-This is especially true where a person has become dependent on a drug but demonstrates little or none of the Addictive pathology that typifies the Addictive cycle.
+Some scenarios require scrutiny that honors them as individuals requiring a unique set of interventions.
+This is especially true where a person has become dependent on a drug but demonstrates little or none of the addictive pathology that typifies the addictive cycle.